Order of Our Lady of Charity: Monastery of Our Lady of Charity and Refuge

 The Monastery of Our Lady of Charity and Refuge, Hot Springs, Arkansas began in 1908, when five French-speaking Canadian nuns arrived in Hot Springs from Ottawa in September 1908.
 In 1913 the sisters began St. Michael's School for the girls who had come into their care.
 Because few children could pay for their education, the sisters supplemented their income with a laundry service, which they operated for over fifty years.
 In the 1950s, the sisters organized a childcare program serving infants and pre-school children.

-On 26 September 2007, Monsignor J. Gaston Hebert, diocesan administrator, announced that six of the ten sisters at the Monastery of Our Lady of Charity and Refuge had been formally excommunicated by the Roman Catholic Church for their association with a Canadian group called the Army of Mary, which the Vatican's Congregation for the Doctrine of the Faith had defined as a heretical group.
+On 26 September 2007, J. Gaston Hebert, diocesan administrator, announced that six of the ten sisters at the Monastery of Our Lady of Charity and Refuge had been formally excommunicated by the Roman Catholic Church for their association with a Canadian group called the Army of Mary, which the Vatican's Congregation for the Doctrine of the Faith had defined as a heretical group.
 The community is an autonomous religious group and not connected with any other monastery.